-During the years ended December 31, 2021 and 2020, the Foundation entered into a U.S. Small Business Administration (SBA) PPP loan in the principal amount of \$182,336 (PPP2 Loan) and \$182,300 (PPP1 Loan) payable to United Bank (the Bank), respectively.
-The loans were uncollateralized and fully guaranteed by the Federal Government.
-The Foundation was eligible for loan forgiveness of up to 100% of the loan, upon meeting certain requirements such as maintaining employment levels during an eight-week or twenty-four week period and using the funds (at stipulated percentages) for certain payroll and expenses.
+During the year ended December 31, 2021, the Foundation entered into a U.S. Small Business Administration (SBA) PPP loan in the principal amount of \$182,336 (PPP2 Loan).
+The loan was uncollateralized and fully guaranteed by the Federal Government.
+The Foundation was eligible for loan forgiveness of up to 100% of the loan, upon meeting certain requirements such as maintaining employment levels during an eight-week or twenty-four-week period and using the funds (at stipulated percentages) for certain payroll and expenses.
 The Foundation initially recorded the loan as a refundable advance and subsequently recognized grant revenue in accordance with guidance for conditional contributions under FASB ASC 958-605; that is, the Foundation recorded the PPP loans as a grant once the measurable performance or other barrier and right of return of the PPP loans no longer existed.
-The Foundation has recognized the full amount of the loans as Paycheck Protection Program grant revenue for the years ended December 31, 2021 and 2020 in the statements of activities, respectively.
+The Foundation has recognized the full amount of the loans as Paycheck Protection Program grant revenue for the year ended December 31, 2021 in the statement of activities.
+The PPP2 Loan was forgiven on December 27, 2021.